5 Out-Of-The Box Assessment Strategies Every Teacher Should Know

 Option 1: Open-Book & Take-Home Tests

 This one is fairly straight-forward–allowing students to use resources to create responses to assessment questions.
-For obvious reasons, many teachers shy away from open-book tests: The answers are all “right there” in the book, and it teaches students to use books instead of their brains.
+For obvious reasons, many teachers shy away from open-book tests: The answers are all ‘right there’ in the book and it can seem to teach students to use books instead of their brains.

 More importantly, it can allow for higher-level assessment.
 Books and other digital resources at home give them access to lower-level information (stuff they can Google or ask a friend), but not the higher-level thinking that requires them to synthesize disparate facts and perspectives to construct new knowledge.

 This is where the shift of assessment of learning to assessment for learning can begin.